OpenID (SSO)

 IAM uses the value of the Identifying claim (the user ID or the user's email address) to find the user.

-- Generally, you should select the sub claim here.
-Only deviate with caution.
+- sub (meaning: subject) - Generally, you should select the sub claim here.
+Only deviate from this with caution.

 - It is also possible to use an entirely different claim to match the authenticated user to an IAM account.
 The same rule applies: use with caution.